Long Distance Running Technique Tips

-No matter how hard you work on your running form and efficiency of foot contact, a serious limiting factor to your performance and ability to stay injury free is your core strength and ability to activate your gluteal muscles.
+No matter how hard you work on improving your running form, a serious limiting factor to your performance and ability to stay injury free is your core strength and ability to activate your gluteal muscles.
 These two key muscle groups play a huge role in providing stability around your lower trunk, pelvis and hips.

-Weaknesses and imbalances around these areas can directly lead to knee, hip and back injuries, as well as running related problems with the lower leg.
+Weaknesses and imbalances around these areas can directly lead to knee, hip and back injuries, as well as running related problems with the lower leg, calf and achilles.

 Incorporate regular strength and stability exercises into your weekly routine to improve these key factors and your running will reap the benefits in the long term.
 Both in terms of injury prevention and improved performance.

-A great exercise to start practicing on a regular basis is the Single Leg Squat as shown in the video below.
-Chrissie Wellington is a big fan of this particular exercise, tweeting:
+One great exercise to start practicing on a regular basis is the Single Leg Squat, as shown in the video below.

 Running is a linear motion, as you move forwards in a straight line.
 Although many of the constituent movements at individual joints and segments require rotation to function correctly, your body shouldn’t be rotating excessively from side to side.
 Excessive rotation counteracts the end goal of making forward progression.
 In fact it costs us energy to control and stabilise – a big inefficiency!